CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 ### Step 2: Generate Seismic Observations

-Regenerate seismic observations from the velocity models with variable density.
+The second step consists in re-generating seismic observations from the velocity models with variable density.
 The original wave speeds $V_\mathrm{P}$ and
 $V_\mathrm{S}$ from the E-FWI datasets are retained and the density is generated by the `generate_data.py` script.
 This script then solve an elastic wave equation using [Deepwave](https://zenodo.org/records/8381177) to generate the